la-ots/pelican/docs/components/buttons.md

 - If an action moves the user to another place in the same page, or another URL, use a link (`<a>`) and not `<button>`.
 - If a button is inside of a table row, give it the `btn-sm` class in addition to other classes.
 - For accessibility reasons, when using `<a>` as a `<button>` you must include `role="button"`.
+- If you are using an icon-only button, you must include the appropriate classes for assistive technologies (see markup below).

 <p class="fw-bold mt-4">Button Hierarchies</p>